 (1963) Homesick for St. Pauli

-- The plot: Jayne is Evelyne in this film made in West Germany.
-She plays an American singer who is traveling to Hamburg Germany by ship when she catches the attention of Jimmy Jones (Freddy Quinn) who is coming back to St. Pauli because he is homesick.
+In this movie, filmed in West Germany, Jayne is Evelyne, an American singer who is traveling to Hamburg Germany by ship when she catches the attention of Jimmy Jones (Freddy Quinn) who is coming back to St. Pauli because he is homesick.

 (1963) Promises!
 Promises!